-	Councilmember Koretz lives with his wife Gail, daughter Rachel, and their two rescue cats, Chagall and Samantha, in the Beverly Grove neighborhood.
+Councilmember Koretz lives with his wife Gail, daughter Rachel, and their rescue dog, Mack, in the Beverly Grove neighborhood.
 A devoted husband and father, Councilmember Koretz strives to balance his council duties with his family life and apply the responsibilities of parenthood as a guide to inform his service to the public.

 Councilmember Koretz helped lead the effort to incorporate the new City of West Hollywood in 1984, establishing greater local accountability, constituent service, and control over planning.
 He served on the West Hollywood City Council from 1988-2000, leading key efforts that boosted the city’s efficiency and accountability, promoted jobs and the local economy, protected renters and homeowners, championed human, animal and civil rights, fought for environmental protection, and made West Hollywood a regional model for providing quality city services and city management.